 One of the most important elements with particle size is consistency.
 You want to have all the particles to be roughly the same size.
 You do not want some really big chunks and some fine powdery chunks in your grind.

 If you have an inconsistent grind, you will have an inconsistent cup of coffee.
-You will not get all the flavors you want out of the big chunks of coffee and the powdery coffee dust will be over extracted and result in flavors you do no want in your cup.
-Particle size and consistency is important for cup quality.
+You will not get all the flavors you want out of the big chunks of coffee and the powdery coffee dust will be over extracted.
+The result will be flavors you do not want in your cup.
+Particle size and consistency are very important for cup quality.

 Blade grinders are relatively inexpensive and readily available.
 The basic concept of a blade grinder is a sharp blade that hacks up the coffee into small pieces.
-There is low control on both particle size and particle consistency but there are some things you can do to increase grind quality.
+Blade grinder have a low amount of control for both particle size and consistency, though there are a few things you can do to increase grind quality.

-A problem with blade grinders is in their grind particle size repeatability and consistency.
+With blade grinders grind particle size repeatability and consistency are the issue.
 It is hard to dial in a brewing technique if you are unable to keep the particle size the same each time that you brew.
 It is also hard to repeat your good results because your grind is constantly changing.